 Prior to carrying out any works, a “Dial Before You Dig” enquiry should be undertaken in accordance with the requirements of Part 5E (Protection of Underground Electricity Power Lines) of the Electricity Supply Act 1995 (NSW).

-Land Owner Consent will expire after a period of 12 months from the date of this letter if not acted on within that time.
-Extensions of this consent may be sought.

-You are required to forward a copy of the DA approval to the NSW Department of Planning, Industry & Environment – Crown Lands (“the Department”) after approval and prior to commencing works.
+You are required to forward a copy of this approval to the NSW Department of Planning, Industry & Environment – Crown Lands (“the Department”) following issue and prior to commencing works.

-You are required to ensure that the approval provided is consistent with this Land Owner Consent.

-If the application is approved, you must apply to either Blayney Shire Council as Crown Land Manager or the Department for authority to occupy and use the Crown land as described by this proposal.
-Crown land cannot be occupied prior to this authority being granted.
+You must apply to either Blayney Shire Council as Crown Land Manager or the Department for authority to occupy and use the Crown land as described.

-The Land Owner Consent is provided for the works detailed on the plans provided by you and retained by the Department as DOC21/226397.
+The Land Owner Consent is provided for the works detailed on the plans provided by you and retained by the Department as DOC21/226397 (approved plans).

 Compliance with the Building Code of Australia